Atfre/color-wheel-sfm/README.md

 - Brightness/Intensity vertical slider
 - Preview that compensates SFM's light desaturation
 - Automatically changes the color of the light
-- HEX Code and a button to copy it
+- HEX Code and a button to copy it (Idea by: Dani3D)

 ---